Are you wondering about how to get featured snippets for your blog contents in Google? If yes, this detailed guide is for you.

 Include numbers within your headlines

-Here are few more quick hacks you can use within your headlines to get more click-through rates and increase your chances of getting featured snippets on Google.
+Here are few more quick hacks you can use within your headlines to get more click-through rates and increase your chances of getting them.

 Use numbers within your headlines.